My current research interests are listed below.

 HOW DO PEOPLE LEARN INHIBITORY ASSOCIATIONS?

 Traditional learning models treat inhibitory learning as the opposite of excitatory learning that occurs if a cue has a negative contingency with an outcome.
-However, feature negative training (A+ AX-), where the feature X prevents an outcome, often results in modest inhibitory learning about X. In this project, I explore whether feature negative training leads to individual differences in how participants represent the underlying causal structure and whether this predicts the degree of transfer of inhibitory learning to a novel target (i.e., what is the effect of X on B?).
-These differences may have clinical relevance in treating maladaptive “safety” behaviours where a behaviour is performed with the belief that it prevents a negative outcome.
+However, feature negative training (A+ AX-), where the feature X prevents an outcome, often results in modest inhibitory learning about X. In this project, I explore whether feature negative training leads to individual differences in how participants represent the underlying causal structure and whether this predicts the degree of transfer of inhibitory learning to a novel target (i.e., what is the effect of X on B?), and what implications there are for reversing or extinguishing the inhibitory association.
+These differences may have clinical relevance in treating maladaptive “safety” behaviours (a behaviour that is performed with the belief that it prevents a negative outcome).

 CUE COMPETITION EFFECTS